Adam-Lechnos/windows-enforcer/README.md

   * `Object access` (file and folder access; only those then enabled inside advanced ACLs)
   * `Privilege use`
 * The following files/folders are enabled recursively for audit logging upon `Success` and `Failure` events for all users
-  * `C:\damo_net\*`
+  * `C:\<DOMAIN>\*`
 * Windows File Explorer - Enable viewable file extensions

 ### File Replication
-A files placed within the directory on the NAS enforcement side, ``C:\damo_net\`, will be replicated to all bootstrapped hosts.
+A files placed within the directory on the NAS enforcement side, ``C:\<DOMAIN>\`, will be replicated to all bootstrapped hosts.
 By default, a `scripts` folder is created and enforced to ensure a predicable folder structure across all hosts for future automation and the enforcement of local scripts within the network.

 ### Enforcement Checker
 Enforcement checker runs via cron to check for proper file and folder hygiene.
 It ensure the requisite certificate and installer management files are present and formatted correctly.
 Email alerts are sent out if any issues are detected including certain informational and warning types.